-The CoSAXS beamline will be a state-of-the-art multipurpose Small Angle X-ray Scattering (SAXS) instrument with opportunities to use the inherent high coherent properties of the MAX IV machine through X-ray Photon Correlation Spectroscopy (XPCS) experiments.
-It will offer high brilliance, monochromatic and tuneable X-rays, with outstanding performance in low beam divergence, high X-ray flux, and variable beam size in both directions in the full range of the sample-detector distances provided by the beamline (up to 18 m).
-The optical and mechanical design of the CoSAXS instrument will be carefully developed to preserve the wavefront and the entire coherent flux as much as possible.
+The CoSAXS beamline is a state-of-the-art multipurpose Small Angle X-ray Scattering (SAXS) instrument with opportunities to use the inherent high coherent properties of the 3 GeV MAX IV ring through X-ray Photon Correlation Spectroscopy (XPCS) experiments.
+It offers high brilliance, monochromatic and tuneable X-rays, with outstanding performance in low beam divergence, high X-ray flux, and variable beam size in both directions in the full range of the sample-detector distances provided by the beamline (up to 17 m).
+The optical and mechanical design of the CoSAXS instrument has been carefully developed to preserve the wavefront and the entire coherent flux as much as possible.

-This high-performance X-ray beam will be complemented by an exceptional pool of sample environments and detector systems.
-Several techniques will be available through modular operation: time resolved SAXS, SAXS/WAXS, protein solution SAXS, microfocusing SAXS, anomalous X-ray scattering and XPCS.
+This high-performance X-ray beam is complemented by an exceptional pool of sample environments and detector systems.
+Several techniques are available through modular operation: time resolved SAXS, SAXS/WAXS, protein solution SAXS, microfocusing SAXS, anomalous X-ray scattering and XPCS.
 It will meet the demands of a large and broad community of users.

 Techniques for the Limited Availability, General User Call (2021-09-14):